Bomchoo/Arvanis-Wiki/docs/Classes..md

 # Player Classes Available Upon Discussion

+!!! info "Available Upon Discussion"

+    I am totally okay with choosing either one of these classes, I just need to discuss the finer details of the character with you, including background, lore and more.
+Please speak to me with any questions or concerns you may have.

 ## 13. Artificer
 - **Description**: Artificers are masters of magical invention, crafting magical items and mechanized gadgets to aid them in various situations.
 - **Reasons to Play**: